 Blogging is a fantastic way to build your online network, lead prospects to your website, and provide added value to your existing clients.
 I like to jot down ideas for future posts as they come to me.
 This gives me a list of subjects to work with before my next post is due – I simply pick a subject from my list.Post regular content.
 Keep readers enthralled.
 Click To Tweet

 - Try to post at least once a week, daily is even better.

 - Build your community – leave comments on other blogs, submit your site to various web log directories, guest posting and ‘pinging’ to social networks are only a few of the ways you can build your community.

 - Increase the visibility of your blog on search engines – most people use search engines to solve a query, therefore your blog should be optimized to gain search engine traffic.
-An article by Susan Gunelius titled “15 tips to increase blog traffic’ discusses various ways to optimize your site.
+This article by Susan Gunelius titled “15 tips to increase blog traffic’ discusses various ways to optimize your site.

 The Lead Paragraph